 Every year, CBSE conducts board exams for class 10 and class 12 in the month of February-March.
 The class 12th board exam is crucial for the students as it opens up opportunities for higher learning and brighter career opportunities.
 Every year the board notifies regarding the important instructions and newly implemented strategies to the examinees, school, and the parents.
 This year, the CBSE board has declared that the board exams and evaluation will be done according to the CBSE syllabus rather than NCERT books.
-The examinees are instructed to prepare for the exam as per the CBSE class 10 and class 12 examination syllabus released for the current academic session 2019-2020.
-So, here are a few things that you need to consider for effective CBSE 2020 board exam preparation.

 #1.
 Start An Early Preparation.